k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 <web>

 K2Exchange extensions are integral components of Fabric projects, designed to enhance their functionality.
-As such, the development of these extensions is naturally conducted within a Fabric project using Studio, which provides a comprehensive suite of tools for efficiently creating, editing, packaging, and publishing extensions.
+As such, the development of these extensions is naturally conducted within a Fabric project using Studio.
+The latter provides a comprehensive suite of tools for efficiently creating, editing, packaging, and publishing extensions.

-As will be described, you can pick up specific project files to be included in your extension, while others not, allowing you to continue working on your project without disruptions.
+As this article will outline, selecting some specific project files to be included in your extension, would allow you to continue working on your project without any disruptions.